Skip to main content

 Program Requirements

-Our Public Health major requires 44 semester hours to complete the degree.
+Our Public Health program requires 44 semester hours to complete the major, with a total of 124 credit hours required to complete the degree.
 Of those hours, 20 semester hours are core courses, 8 semester hours are dedicated Health courses, 4 semester hours are Public Engagement courses, 8 semester hours are allied concentrations, and 4 semester hours are an additional elective.

 Students pursuing a minor will need to complete 24 semester hours in Public Health.